TeamPiplup/SmoOnlineServer/README.md

  - [master](https://github.com/TeamPiplup/SmoOnlineServer) - master contains the workflows needed to keep this repo going
  - [upstream](https://github.com/TeamPiplup/SmoOnlineServer/tree/upstream) - upstream is the master branch
  - [packet-fixes](https://github.com/TeamPiplup/SmoOnlineServer/tree/upstream) - packet-fixes contains the fixes for ryujinx
+ - any other branch will be a testing branch you can build(although i don't recommand it)